Shuprotikroy/indianstarup-analysis-python/README.md

 ### Jupytr Notebook File consists of all the relevant comments required in order to understand the code and a pdf report has also been generated to better understand the practical use of the visualizations generated in the notebook

--Refer to startupanalysisnotebook.ipynb for the jupytr notebook

--Refer to startupanalysisreport.pdf for the pdf report